sbb-design-systems/lyne-components/src/components/sbb-notification/readme.md

 Use the `sbb-notification` component to inform users of updates.
 A notification is an element that displays a brief, important message in a way that attracts the user's attention without interrupting the user's task.

-Inline notifications show up in task flows, to notify users of the status of an action or other informations.
+Inline notifications show up in task flows, to notify users of the status of an action or other information.
 They usually appear at the top of the primary content area or close to the item needing attention.

 The `sbb-notification` is structured in the following way:
 - Icon: informs users of the kind of notification at a glance.